-Over the past few years we have worked hard to make our goats as hardy and healthy as possible without relying on chemical treatments.
+We have worked hard to make our goats as hardy and healthy as possible without relying on chemical treatments.
 This is especially important because 100% of the dairy in our household comes from our goats, and our goal is to be as all natural as possible.
 Giving our goats natural treatment is a top priority.

 There are a lot of great herbal blends out there from a number of trustworthy suppliers already formulated for a variety of illnesses.
 Our favorite blends come from Bite Me!, Molly’s Herbals and Fir Meadows.
 Many of the blends offered are great to have on hand for a variety of common ailments and supportive care.